 Understand how reasoning models trade extra inference compute for better answers, and what that means for search, verifiers, KV cache pressure, and routing.

-Master advanced MLOps and DevOps patterns for LLM systems: GitOps for prompts and models, feature stores for embedding features, automated rollback on eval regression, shadow traffic, and production-grade model registries.
+Master advanced MLOps and DevOps patterns for LLM systems: GitOps for prompts and models, feature stores for embedding features, automated rollback on eval regression, shadow traffic, and model registries with rollback metadata.

 Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.